xpmethod-workshops/dhsi-coding-fundamentals/README.md

-Fundamentals of Programming/Coding for Human(s|ists)
+# Fundamentals of Programming/Coding for Human(s|ists)
-John Simpson and Dennis Tenen [Please click for course details.]
+John Simpson and Dennis Tenen

 [This offering is now full (29 October)] This course is intended for humanities-based researchers with no programming background whatsoever who